nodules/asker/README.md

 * `json` — Applies `JSON.stringify` to the `body`.
 Accepts all types.
 * `urlencoded` — Converts `body` to query string.
 Accepts `Object`.
 * `multipart` — Formats `body` according to [multipart/form-data spec](http://www.w3.org/TR/html4/interact/forms.html#h-17.13.4.2).
 Accepts `Object` (or `Buffer` object).
+* `raw` – Use body as is.
+Accepts instance of Buffer.
+Remember to set `content-type` header manually if required.

 ### Content-type